tlatsas/tlatsas.github.io/source/_posts/2011-08-31-generate-jekyll-front-matter-with-bash.markdown

 layout: post
 title: generate jekyll front-matter with bash
 date: 2011-08-31 20:35:11
-tags: [ jekyll, bash, front-matter ]
+categories: [ jekyll, bash, front-matter ]
 comments: true
 ---
 Creating a post in a jekyll-powered blog is pretty straightforward.
 Just create a file in markdown format and put your post in.